taosdata/TDengine/documentation20/en/05.insert/docs.md

 ```
 Please find taosAdapter configuration and usage from `taosadapter --help` output.

-## <a class="anchor" id="statsd"></a> StatsD 直接写入(通过 taosAdapter)
+## <a class="anchor" id="statsd"></a> Data Writting via StatsD and taosAdapter
 Please refer to [official document](https://github.com/statsd/statsd) for StatsD installation.

 TDengine version 2.3.0.0+ includes a stand-alone application taosAdapter in charge of receive data insertion from StatsD.

 Please add following words in the config.js file.
 Please fill the value to 'host' and 'port' with what the TDengine and taosAdapter using.
 ```
 add "./backends/repeater" to backends section. add { host:'<TDengine server/cluster host>', port: <port for StatsD>} to repeater section.